VOLUNTEER

 Our investigative centers are open Monday through Friday, 8:30am to 5:00pm and our counseling centers are open Monday through Thursday, 9:00am to 7:00pm.
 Volunteers help at one of our various centers (see list of facilities) by greeting and assisting clients, directing phone calls, interacting with children in the lobby and helping out with other center/office related projects.
 This opportunity may also include helping with seasonal events such as our holiday donation drives by organizing donations and contacting families.

-We offer group counseling one night each week during the school year at each of our counseling centers (see lists of facilities).
-This program provides opportunities for volunteers to function as a Sibling Facilitator by helping to plan activities and engage the siblings who attend groups while the caregivers and children who are receiving counseling attend their peer group counseling sessions.
+We offer year-round evening group counseling at each of our counseling centers (see lists of facilities).
+This program provides opportunities for volunteers to function as a Jr. Crew Facilitator by helping to plan activities and engage the siblings who attend groups while the caregivers and children who are receiving counseling attend their peer group counseling sessions.

 Throughout the year, our Family Advocates provide unique opportunities for volunteers to assist in providing support to our families by helping with a room Makeover Project or volunteering at Camp B.L.U.E.
 Makeover Project transforms a child's space, typically their bedroom, and allows the child to heal from memories of past abuse.
 Camp B.L.U.E. is a week-long day camp held during spring break and once during the summer.
 Camp B.L.U.E. stands for – Building.
 Learning.
 Understanding.
 Empowering.
 Volunteers help provide a positive and encouraging environment for the kids attending the camp and assists with workshops, projects, crafts, games and other projects.

 Alliance For Children hosts various fundraising events to help engage the community in raising awareness regarding the mission of Alliance For Children while also raising funds to support the services that we provide at no cost to families.
-We also coordinate with 3rd Parties who host various events and contribute the proceeds to Alliance For Children.
+We also coordinate with area businesses that host various events and contribute the proceeds to Alliance For Children.
 Volunteers can help serve on planning committees, prepare for events, assist with event set-up/tear down as well as volunteer during the event.
 You can find out more about any scheduled events by visiting our Events Page or following us on social media.

 This includes both on-site and off-site directed projects as well as donor drives to collect needed supplies such as stuffed animals, journals, graduation basket items, customized art journals, encouragement cards, or other items used by our staff to support clients during counseling sessions, court appointments or other opportunities.

-Alliance For Children holds other special event fundraisers during the year.
-All of the money raised at our special events supports Alliance For Children’s ongoing efforts to fight child abuse and raise awareness of the issue of child abuse in Tarrant County.
+Alliance For Children holds other special event fundraisers throughout the year.
+All of the proceeds raised at our special events supports Alliance For Children’s ongoing efforts to fight child abuse, ensure our services are remain completely free of charge, and raise awareness of the issue of child abuse in Tarrant County.

 There are several ways to support the work of Alliance For Children.